Sienci-Labs/Resources/vortex/vx-assembly/ytsb-vx-assembly2.md

 ## Final Words

-You’ve got this!
+You've got this!
 We want you to succeed and have designed this Vortex to give you a great rotary axis experience while not requiring much experience or assembly accuracy from you.

-We’ve got many resources at your disposal on our site and amongst our community.
+We've got many resources at your disposal on our site and amongst our community.
 Ask questions, take breaks when needed, and soon you will be helping others by answering those questions you once had. 🙂

 Assembly will take just over an hour, and includes: assembling the <a href="https://resources.sienci.com/view/vx-headstock/">Headstock</a>, <a href="https://resources.sienci.com/view/vx-tailstock/">Tailstock</a>, <a href="https://resources.sienci.com/view/vx-track/">Track</a>, and finally <a href="https://resources.sienci.com/view/vx-electronics/">Electronics</a>.